franchsli/whatsapp_clone_django/README.md

 ## DO RIGHT NOW

-- Finish group logic:
-  - Deleting groups (Only can be done by an admin, do the python view for htmx)
+- Remove chat dropdown (its useless).
 - Add chat wallpapers user CSS url for images and a JS color selector for colors.
-  - This should be an user field [Useful library for that](https://github.com/fabiocaccamo/django-colorfield).
+  - Add colored background field [Useful library for that](https://github.com/fabiocaccamo/django-colorfield).
+  - Add image background field (ImageField).
+  - Add prefered background method field (str, either color or image)
+  - Based on the prefered_background field, the background for chats will be either stored color or image.
   - [USE THIS](https://getbootstrap.com/docs/5.3/forms/form-control#color).
   - EVERY TIME YOU IMPLEMENT A COLOR PICKER YOU SHOULD ADD A ONINPUT THEN A FUNCTION THAT CHANGES THE COLOR OF THE FOUND ELEMENT WITH THE GIVEN ID WITH THE INPUT COLOR,